Welcome!

 (LONGER BIO)

-Anna studied music business and film at the University of Memphis and in 2004, decided to focus on gathering experience when famed Southern soul, blues, and gospel label, Malaco Records hired her to work in their music licensing department.
-Anna became versed in the ways as she became familiar with the legendary Malaco and Muscle Shoals Sound song catalogs, drafting contracts for television, film, and beyond.
-She also wrote blog posts full of everyday stories and news of the artists and songwriters that walked the halls.
+Anna studied music business and film at the University of Memphis and in 2004, decided to gather experience in the field with famed Southern soul, blues, and gospel label, Malaco Records.
+The label hired her to work in their music licensing department and Anna became versed in the ways, familiarizing herself with the legendary Malaco and Muscle Shoals Sound song catalogs.
+Her experience with negotiating and drafting contracts for television and film grew.

-Her freelance writing journey began just a couple of years later in 2006 with regularly published articles in the Jackson Free Press and DeSoto Magazine, which focused on local music, food, and Southern culture topics; and, not too long thereafter, she was asked to write a monthly food and restaurant column in Portico Jackson Magazine.
+Her freelance writing journey began in 2006 with regularly published arts and culture articles in the Jackson Free Press and DeSoto Magazine, soon thereafter, she joined the staff of Portico Jackson Magazine writing a monthly food and restaurant column.

 Over the summer of 2011, Anna had the opportunity to research story segment ideas for the Mississippi Public Broadcasting special television feature The Choctaw Journey, which profiled the history and cultural preservation of the Mississippi Band of Choctaw Indians.

-In 2012, the path took her in another direction when she took the plunge as a full-time musician and songwriter with her partner, John Looney, and their band, Grits & Soul.
-They wrote their first few songs together and eventually relocated to Asheville, North Carolina.
-It was there the duo immersed themselves in Appalachian culture and bluegrass music, released an album, and extensively toured the Southeast region.
+In 2012, she took the plunge as a full-time musician and songwriter with her partner, John Looney and relocated their Grits & Soul duo to Asheville, North Carolina.
+It was there they immersed themselves in Appalachian culture and bluegrass, released an album, and extensively toured the Southeast region.
 They played notable festivals such as MerleFest and Bristol Rhythm and Roots.
 They were also invited to perform at CountryFest in Belgium and played shows in Italy and France.

-In 2015, they moved to John's native Kentucky, where they continue to perform regularly.
-The duo appeared on an episode of Bizarre Foods with Andrew Zimmern (2017) on The Travel Channel about The Daniel Boone Wilderness Trail.
-Anna also appeared on an episode of KET’s (Kentucky Educational Television) Kentucky Life with her friend, Linda Jean Stokley of The Local Honeys, in a segment about songwriter Jim Ford.
+In 2017, they moved to John's native home of Kentucky and stayed busy.
+The duo appeared on an episode of Bizarre Foods with Andrew Zimmern (2017) and Anna performed on an episode of KET’s (Kentucky Educational Television) Kentucky Life with her friend, Linda Jean Stokley of The Local Honeys, in a segment about songwriter Jim Ford.

-Her freelance tourism work took her to Eastern Kentucky with projects that included the town of Prestonsburg, Kentucky, where she wrote monthly blog posts and content for the town’s travel guide, and she worked on website content and blog posts for Visit Jessamine in Nicholasville, Kentucky.
+Her freelance work continued to unfold with projects in the town of Prestonsburg, Kentucky, where she wrote monthly blog posts and content for Prestonsburg Tourism and Visit Jessamine in Nicholasville, Kentucky.

 In October 2018, Anna completed a Kentucky Arts Council Community Scholars Program certification.
 This program “trains members of a community in documentation, interpretation, and dissemination of their unique local cultural resources and traditional art forms.”